 4.Thyme

 This is another kind of oil that's well worth the investment.
 Thyme essential oil is a cicatrizant which is a fancy word that means it promotes the healing of scars.
 Thanks to the antibacterial and antifungal properties that are in thyme, it also can boost your immune system.
-Plus, the carminative properties in this oil reduces gas while its expectorant and antispasmodic properties can help to speed up the symptoms that are associated with a cold or the flu.
+Plus, the carminative properties in this oil reduce gas while its expectorant and antispasmodic properties can help to speed up the symptoms that are associated with a cold or the flu.

 It's a great oil for natural hair because it's another one that promotes hair growth.
 There are even studies to support that if it's combined with grapeseed oil, it can reduce the symptoms associated with alopecia areata after about seven months.

-Hair Growth Tip: If you mix 10 drops of thyme essential oil, one tablespoon of raw honey and ½ cup of raw apple cider vinegar together in a plastic spray bottle and spray it on your hair and scalp daily, not only will it stimulate hair growth, it will soothe your itchy scalp and clear up dandruff as well.
+Hair Growth Tip: If you mix 10 drops of thyme essential oil, one tablespoon of raw honey, and ½ cup of raw apple cider vinegar together in a plastic spray bottle and spray it on your hair and scalp daily, not only will it stimulate hair growth, it will soothe your itchy scalp and clear up dandruff as well.

 5.Ylang Ylang

 It might not be the most common essential oil on the market, but don't let that stop you from picking up some.
-Ylang Ylang (pronounced EE-lang EE-lang) contains properties that make it an antiseptic, aphrodisiac and sedative all in one!
+Ylang Ylang (pronounced EE-lang EE-lang) contains properties that make it an antiseptic, aphrodisiac, and sedative all in one!
 If you're feeling a little depressed, you've got high blood pressure or you're looking for the kind of oil that will give your libido a bit of a boost, Ylang Ylang's got your back.
 Word on the street is that it's even used to treat arthritis and pelvic inflammatory disease.

 How can it help your natural hair?
 For one thing, with regular use, it can help to reduce hair fall.
 It's also a great way to treat thinning tresses.
 Also, if you suffer from chronic scalp dryness, Ylang Ylang can moisturize your scalp without clogging up your follicles in the process.